Football: Man Utd's Ibrahimovic banned for three games

 LONDON: Manchester United striker Zlatan Ibrahimovic will miss the FA Cup quarter-final at Chelsea after accepting a charge of violent conduct and an immediate three-match ban, England's Football Association said on Tuesday (Mar 7).

-As well as Monday's FA Cup clash, the 35-year-old Ibrahimovic - United's leading scorer this season with 26 goals - will also miss the Premier League matches against Middlesbrough and West Bromwich Albion.
+The 35-year-old, United's leading scorer this season with 26 goals, will also miss the Premier League matches against Middlesbrough and West Bromwich Albion, dealing a significant blow to United's hopes of snatching a top-four place and a Champions League spot.

+However, Ibrahimovic remains available for United's Europa League tie away to Russian side Rostov on Thursday because FA bans do not apply to European matches.

-Ibrahimovic and Bournemouth defender Tyrone Mings were charged on Monday following two incidents in Saturday's bad-tempered 1-1 Premier League draw.
+Ibrahimovic and Bournemouth defender Tyrone Mings were charged following two incidents in Saturday's bad-tempered 1-1 league draw.

 Mings appeared to deliberately stamp on Ibrahimovic's head as he jumped over him late in the first half at Old Trafford and the Swedish striker seemed to retaliate moments later by elbowing the defender in the head.